smscully/cfn-multi-az-vpc/README.md

 Navigate to the CloudFormation service in the AWS Console and create a stack with new resources.
 When prompted, specify the template, customize the template parameters if necessary, and create the stack.

 ### Using the AWS CLI
-The sample code below creates a stack named multi-az-vpc-test:
+The sample code below creates a stack named multi-az-vpc-test.

 **NOTE:** The ```bash --parameters ``` option is required only if the [parameters.json](./parameters.json) file has been modified with custom values.
 Before running, update the file paths and stack name as necessary.